Technical Overview & Methodology

 > 10Likely correct, provided the cell volume is chemically plausible.

 5–10Plausible; requires further inspection.
+Check all peaks visually.

-< 5Probably spurious; treat with caution.
+< 5Probably spurious; treat with great caution.

 F(N) Figure of Merit

-$$ F_N = \frac{N}{\langle |\Delta(2\theta)| \rangle \cdot N_{calc}} $$
+$$ F(N) = \frac{N}{\langle|\Delta(2\theta)|\rangle \cdot N_{calc}} $$

 Space Group Analysis